Constraints on Evolutionary Timescales for M Dwarf Planets from Dynamical Stability Arguments: Results

 Looking at planets which transit, the portion of those that are habitable decreases to around 3.5\%.
 This is because planets are more likely to transit at $a$ smaller than 0.2 AU ($P(\mathrm{transit})=\frac{R_{\star}}{a}$).
 Planets transiting in multi systems have a slightly higher chance ($\sim4\%$) of being habitable than those in single systems ($\sim3\%$).
 This is due to the differing number of planets and spread in inclinations in those subgroups.
 If one planet transits at small $a$ in a multi system, then, from coplanarity, one or more transit at higher $a$ which may land them in the habitable zone.
 However, single systems contain only one planet which transits at small $a$.
 If it has any companions in the habitable zone, their high $a$ and inclinations yield $|b_\textrm{transit}|>R_{\star}$.

 As previously described, \textit{Kepler} is assumed to have 100\% completeness.
 The \textit{TESS} completeness function which favors small $a$ should further lower the amount of habitable planets observed.
-However, this effect is not visible in the observed samples, and \textit{TESS} habitability statistics resemble those of \textit{Kepler}.
+However, this effect is too small to be visible in the observed samples, and \textit{TESS} habitability statistics resemble those of \textit{Kepler}.